 A political scientist by training, I am passionate about sustainable food systems and forms of agriculture that improve food security and producers’ livelihoods as well as prevent environmental degradation.

 Prior to pursuing my PhD degree, I was a Mercator Fellow on International Affairs, investigating institutional support systems of a more sustainable food system through work placements with the European Commission’s organic policy unit and the German Development Cooperation (GIZ)’s Costa Rica country bureau, where I worked on supporting the country’s NAMA Café project for climate-smart coffee production.
 I have also worked for several NGOs including NAHhaft and Food Secure Canada.
+I continue to be passionate about transdisciplinary research and working on the science-policy interface.
+In this function, I have consulted the International Panel of Experts on Sustainable Food Systems, co-chaired the EKLIPSE Expert Working Group on Business and Biodiversity, and engaged with actors in the coffee sector in their quest for sustainability.

 I speak English, German, French, and Spanish fluently, am working on keeping up my Russian and Swedish, and am keen to improve my Portuguese and Bahasa Indonesia.